-If data is on.
-Premises a PowerApps On premises gateway are needed: https://docs.microsoft.com/en-us/powerapps/maker/common-data-service/using-dataflows-with-on-premises-data
+If data is on-Premises a PowerApps on premises gateway is needed: https://docs.microsoft.com/en-us/powerapps/maker/common-data-service/using-dataflows-with-on-premises-data

 RPA / Robotics

-Power Automate now have RPA functionality. https://docs.microsoft.com/en-us/power-automate/ui-flows/overview. the RPA functionaliy covers both automation for web and Windows application… https://flow.microsoft.com/en-us/blog/microsoft-power-automate-adds-robotic-process-automation-in-april/
+Power Automate now have RPA functionality. https://docs.microsoft.com/en-us/power-automate/ui-flows/overview. the RPA functionality covers both automation for web and Windows application… https://flow.microsoft.com/en-us/blog/microsoft-power-automate-adds-robotic-process-automation-in-april/

-RPA automations are often used where the system to integrate to do not have an API or where Business people have a hard time getting IT to prioritize building an automation.
+RPA automations are often used where the system to integrate to do not have an API or where Businesspeople have a challenging time getting IT to prioritize building an automation.

 RPA is a shortcut making people more efficient but also a fragile tool as it integrates through the UI.

 I often see RPA used where customer have SAP as it is usually expensive to do proper API integration with SAP.
-You know you need RPA for SAP if you business people need to instruct each other through “email integration” on what to update/create in SAP.
+You know you need RPA for SAP if your businesspeople need to instruct each other through “email integration” on what to update/create in SAP.